Oil prices decrease on world markets

 AzerTAg.az

-On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil decreased $0.80 to trade at $58.71, while the price of the US Light crude oil at the NYMEX (New York Mercantile Exchange) fell $0.52 to stand at $50.93.
+On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil decreased $1.12 to trade at $60.96, while the price of Light crude at the NYMEX (New York Mercantile Exchange) fell $0.88 to stand at $52.37 on world markets.

 © Content from this site must be hyperlinked when used.